lfkeitel/inca-tool/README.md

 Inca Tool
 ===========

-Inca Tool is a CLI utility to manage infrastructure and deploy configurations using device definitions from an existing Inca v2 installation.
+Inca Tool is a CLI utility to manage infrastructure and deploy configurations across multiple devices at the same time.

 Usage
 -----